gridpoint-com/svg_island/README.md

 notes:

 MARK: Here come LiveView Streams to the rescue.
-If you haven't heard streams are a new mechanism for managing large collections on the client without keeping the resources on the server.
+If you haven't heard streams are a new mechanism for managing large collections on the client side without keeping the resources on the server.
 Streams has an elegant interface to insert and delete items from a client side collection.

 ---
 ### Why LiveView Streams